DarynaSherenhova/ecommerce-sales-analytics-sql-python-tableau/README.md

 - What traffic sources generate the most revenue?
 - Do registered or subscribed users behave differently?
 - Is there a correlation between sessions and sales?
-- 🗓Do sales show temporal patterns or seasonal trends?
+- Do sales show temporal patterns or seasonal trends?

 ---